 Usually, differences involving the definitions can be summarized as follows:

-- Differences in the level of severity of the offense regarded as adequate to predicate an offence of money laundering.
-For example, in certain authorities it’s understood that money laundering is an offense that could be punishable by one or more years of incarceration.
+- Differences in the level of severity of the offense regarded as adequate to predicate an offense of money laundering.
+For example, in certain authorities, it’s understood that money laundering is an offense that could be punishable by one or more years of incarceration.
 In other authorities, the mandatory punishment could be three to five years of incarceration; or

 - The solution is determined by the meaning of the offense included inside the money laundering laws of a special authority.

-- Other financial offences, as well as tax evasion, are treated by all the world’s most efficiently controlled authorities as predicate money laundering offenses.
+- Other financial offenses, as well as tax evasion, are treated by all the world’s most efficiently controlled authorities as predicate money laundering offenses.

 Exactly why is money laundering prohibited in UAE, Dubai, Abu Dhabi and Sharjah?

 The aim of money laundering is to profit from crime.
-The justification for the development of the offence is that it’s wrong for people and organisations to help offenders reap the benefits of the profits of an unlawful action or to facilitate the commission of such offenses by giving them financial services.
+The justification for the development of the offense is that it’s wrong for people and organizations to help offenders reap the benefits of the profits of an unlawful act or to facilitate the commission of such offenses by giving them financial services.